Massive Open Online Courses (MOOCs) 2023 RFP Requirements

 VI.
 Promotion and Marketing: A description of how the instructor, department and school will promote the course offering.

 VII.
 Budgets and Budget Justifications (1-2 pages): Funding up to $25,000 can be used for course preparation, external course content, technology and media development costs, administrative costs, teaching assistants/course assistants, and rights clearances.
 Provide a detailed budget for these expenses.
 Please mention all other sources of funding, if any.
-Provide a detailed scope of work for in-kind support from the CTL.
+Provide a detailed scope of work for in-kind support needed from the CTL.

 VIII.
 Letter of Support: A letter of support from the applicant’s Dean or Vice Dean must be provided.
 In order to provide the review committee with additional information to base their funding decision, deans or vice deans are invited to provide comments on the importance of the proposal plan for their school.